armory/docs/content/en/docs/armory-agent/_index.md

 ![Spinnaker service mode](/images/armory-agent/in-cluster-mode.png)

 If you provision clusters automatically, the Agent can dynamically reload accounts when `kubesvc.yaml` changes.
-You could, for example, configure accounts in a `configMap` mounting to `/opt/spinnaker/config/kubesvc-local.yaml`.
-The Agent reflects `configMap` within seconds after [etcd](https://etcd.io/) sync.
+You could, for example, configure accounts in a `ConfigMap` mounting to `/opt/spinnaker/config/kubesvc-local.yaml`.
+The Agent reflects `ConfigMap` within seconds after [etcd](https://etcd.io/) sync.

 ### Infrastructure mode